 You must use ULTRA-FILTERED milk.
 Not ultra-pasteurized milk.
 Not organic milk.
 Not regular milk.
 Not milk from happy cows eating grass on a hillside in California.

 Sometimes two or more of these labels will co-exist on the same bottle of milk.
 As long as one of the labels is ultra-filtered, you are good.

 Ultra-Filtering milk removes lactose and much of the sugar.
 Concentrated protein is another result.

 The average cup of regular milk contains 8 grams of protein.
 Fairway and other brands boast of 13 grams of protein in 1 cup of milk.

-Ultra-pasteurized milk is heated to a high temperature (280˚).
+Ultra-pasteurized milk is heated to a high temperature (280˚F).
 The process results in longer storage capabilities.
-However, the amount of protein remains the same.
-You can’t make spoonable yogurt without freeing up more proteins.
+Yet, the high temps actually damage some of the protein.
+You need more protein, not less, to make spoonable yogurt.

 In the end, the more protein available, the thicker your yogurt will be.